wyattowalsh/data-science-notes/FORMATTING.md

 The **Write Book Content** section of the [Jupyter Book](https://jupyterbook.org/intro.html) website can prove quite useful for seeing the syntactical possibilities avaiable to contribute content.

 Content should be written in a similar form as other sections utilizing tools such as *LaTeX* typesetting or highlighted code snippets if necessary.

+**Please include sources at the bottom your content if applicable!**